 “I didn't do so well in the A levels, but I am still glad I was in the IP.
 I felt that I gained in other ways.
 I am doing well in my degree course, partly because the IP taught me research and analytical skills.
 I realise [too] that the IP suits students who have a lot of discipline." — A 22-year-old, who dropped out of the IP and now studies at the private Singapore Institute of Management

 While the flexible curriculum allows for teachers to expose your child to a more advanced curriculum and develop non-academic skills and interest, it also places a greater need for him or her to be disciplined and keep track of his or her own progress in school.
-The lack of a structured curriculum means that your child will need to exercise a higher degree of independence in managing his or her learning journey.
+The fluid schedule of work means that your child will need to exercise a higher degree of independence in managing his or her learning journey.

 It is good to note that most schools still conduct school-based assessments to measure students’ progress.
 Some schools also offer the four-year 'O' level track and let students transfer from one to the other.